 Accessibility Information for Visitors

 Travelling as a person with a disability requires a lot of planning and organization.
 Whether you are coming to Queen's University for a visit, tour, Homecoming, or a convocation ceremony many resources are available to assist you make accessible arrangements for your visit to Queen's.
-If you need assistance with your accessibility needs or arrangements, please contact the Accessibility Hub Coordinator who can connect you with a volunteer or point you in the right direction.

 Weekly guided tours are available for the Queen's Campus and a great way to experience the university.
 Please note that with enough advance notice, we can accommodate most special requests (e.g. wheel chair, assistive-listening devices, accessibility assistance, sign-language interpreters, etc.).
 For inquires please contact firstname.lastname@example.org.